 One View - One View is a live performance management system which provides live reporting data for a variety of data sets.
-This project is on track with a number of key milestones being completed during 2023/24 which include new Fire Authority reporting, data literacy training and a response app.
+This project is on track with several key milestones being completed during 2023/24 which include new Fire Authority reporting, data literacy training and a response app.